-- Exclusive groups that can function as “mastermind” or coaching groups with more personalized or intensive instruction, feedback, problem-solving, and accountability, typically at a higher subscription tier.
+- Exclusive groups & paid memberships that can function as “mastermind” or coaching groups with more personalized or intensive instruction, feedback, problem-solving, and accountability, typically at a higher subscription tier.

 - Online courses that structure content into a step-by-step program alongside the option of a dedicated course community.